aware88/mcp-pack/USER_GUIDE.md

 ## What you need first
 - A computer with **Node.js 18 or newer**.
 If you have never installed Node before, download it from [nodejs.org](https://nodejs.org/en/download/) and follow the installer.
-- The AI client you want to configure (for example Claude Desktop, Cursor, or VS Code).
+- The AI client you want to configure (for example Claude Desktop, Cursor, VS Code, Windsurf, Warp, or Codex).

 ## Step 1 – Download the project
 If you received the project as a zip: